Israeli strikes hit Gaza tunnels as diplomats work for truce - WTMJ

 Sally Buzbee, the AP’s executive editor, has called for an independent investigation into the airstrike.

 Netanyahu alleged that Hamas military intelligence was operating inside the building and said Sunday any evidence would be shared through intelligence channels.
-Neither the White House nor the State Department would say if any had been seen.
+Blinken said he hasn’t yet seen any evidence supporting Israel’s claim.

 This story has been updated to correct that Hamas leader Ismail Haniyeh said the group has been contacted by the United Nations, not the United States.